A Timeline of Vermeer's Life - 1641-1652

 HISTORY

-Oct 24, The Peace of Westphalia ended the German Thirty Years War and effectively destroyed the Holy Roman Empire.
-The Peace of Westphalia, two treaties that ended the Thirty Years” War, divided Pomerania, a historic region that once stretched from Stralsund to the Vistula along the Baltic Sea in north-central Europe, into two parts known as Hither Pomerania and Farther Pomerania.
-Hither Pomerania, the area west of the Oder River, was granted to Sweden.
+Oct.
+24, The Peace of Westphalia ends the German Thirty Years War and effectively destroys the Holy Roman Empire.
+The Peace of Westphalia divides Pomerania, a historic region that once stretched from Stralsund to the Vistula along the Baltic Sea in north-central Europe, into two parts known as Hither Pomerania and Farther Pomerania.
+Hither Pomerania, the area west of the Oder River, is granted to Sweden.

-Nov 26, Pope Innocent X condemned the Peace of Westphalia, which ended 30 Years War one month earlier.
+Nov.
+26, Pope Innocent X condemns the Peace of Westphalia.

-Jun 4, The English army seized King Charles I as a hostage.
+Jun.
+4, The English army seizes King Charles I as a hostage.

 VERMEER'S LIFE & ART